gm4latesta/bdp2_review/README.md

 For connecting to the Jupiter notebook use the URL `http://<public-IP-machine>:80`

 ### docker-compose.yml
 This file contains three services.
-One build the custom Jupiter image, one the Redis image, one the Portainer image.
+One builds the custom Jupiter image, one the Redis image, one the Portainer image.
 The bdp2-net is the custom bridge for conneting all the containers.
 Removing it, docker-compose will create a new bridge automatically.
 In order to run this command docker-compose need to be available on the machine.
 ```